 Antigonish Challenger Baseball

-Antigonish Challenger Baseball is an adaptive program that provides an opportunity for children and youth with cognitive and/or physical disabilities to enjoy the full benefits of participating in organized baseball at a level structured to their abilities.
+Antigonish Challenger Baseball is an adaptive program that provides an opportunity for children and youth with cognitive, sensory and/or physical disabilities to enjoy the full benefits of participating in organized baseball at a level structured to their abilities.

 - To provide opportunities for children and youth with disabilities to play organized baseball.